jupe/pytest-lockable/README.md

 Replacement for Jenkins lockable -plugin.
 Locking is implemented using `<resource.id>.lock` files.

 Resources are described in json file as array of objects.
 Each object has some mandatory fields but can contains any other as well.
-Required fields are: `id`, `online`, `hostname`-
+Required fields are: `id`, `online`, `hostname`.

 ## Example `resources.json`